proctorf/DH101/Schedule_converted.md

 [The Uber Game](https://ig.ft.com/uber-game/), *The Financial Times*, [https://ig.ft.com/uber-game/](https://ig.ft.com/uber-game/) (Accessed Jan 29, 2022)

-### Thursday 2/6: AI - How does it work?
+### Thursday: AI - How does it work?
 What are the dangers? / Shorthand

 Kai-Fu Lee, "How AI can Save our Humanity," TED2108, April 2018